cocoricodai/cocoricodai/README.md

 Hi I'm Colin 👋

-I'm 18 and I'm student.
+I'm 19 and I'm student.
-I learn development web.

-So i use :

-  ❤HTML
-  🧡 CSS
-  💛 JS
+I study at the HEH in the IT section.
+I have already learned to code in C, C# and WebDev.